Minotaur Books | 2019

-But when a sniper turns the streets on NYC into a game of whack-a-mole, taking shots that are impossible to determine where they came from, the FBI comes calling on Page to use his big math brain and figure out how to stop this unseen madman.
-Page resists until he learns the first victim was his former partner at the Bureau, and then he’s sucked back in because there would be no book otherwise.
+But when a sniper turns the streets of NYC into a game of whack-a-mole, taking shots that are impossible to determine where they came from, the FBI comes calling on Page to use his big math brain and figure out how to stop this unseen madman.
+Page resists until he learns the first victim was his former partner at the Bureau, then he’s sucked back in because there would be no book otherwise.

 The story takes us across NYC and then into the Wyoming mountains, where the settings are so vibrant and well-written that they feel like secondary characters.

 By nature of the plot, there is a lot of talk about current political issues.
-The idea of “sovereign citizens” is explored – people who believe only they, not the laws of a country, are in control of their lives and do not believe the government has a right to interfere in their lives or their property.
+The idea of “sovereign citizens” is explored – people who believe only they, not the laws of a country, are in control of their decisions and do not believe the government has a right to interfere in their lives or their property.
 Gun control is explored.
 The current administration is explored, though not by name, which I appreciated because I’m not sure how much more of Orange Mussolini I can actually take.
 Even CNN and Fox are not spared from Pobi’s commentary.

 Honestly, everything about this was just extra as hell.
 Pobi’s writing is full of flare and snark and sparkle, but it does dance on the border of occasionally trying too hard to be edgy.
 His characters feel new and strange and so wonderfully crafted that they are basically real people.